National Farmers' Union of England and Wales: Recent history

-In 2016, the Ethical Consumer Research Association published a report Understanding the NFU - an English Agribusiness Lobby Group.
-The report described the NFU as promoting policies that benefit big agribusinesses at the expense of farm workers pay and conditions, the environment, and animal welfare.
+In 2016, the Ethical Consumer Research Association published a report Understanding the NFU – an English Agribusiness Lobby Group.
+The report described the NFU as promoting policies that benefitted big agribusinesses at the expense of farm workers' pay and conditions, the environment, and animal welfare.

 During the Brexit referendum, the NFU Council voted overwhelmingly to endorse the Remain campaign, but did not actively campaign on the issue.
 In the lead-up to the referendum, the NFU commissioned a report by Wageningen University which found that two of three Brexit scenarios could increase farm-gate prices.

 In 2018, the NFU Council elected Minette Batters, deputy president of the NFU since 2014, as the NFU's president.
 She defeated the only other candidate, Guy Smith, who became her deputy.
 She stepped down as president in February 2024 and was succeeded by Tom Bradshaw without any challengers.

 In the October 2024 budget, the Labour government announced reforms to inheritance tax which revoke the exemptions for agricultural estates.
-From April 2026, these estates will be taxed at 20% (half the standard rate) but the first £1 million of the property value will continue to be exempt.
+From April 2026, these estates would be taxed at 20% (half the standard rate) but the first £1 million of the property value will continue to be exempt.
 The NFU opposed the reforms, and responded by organising a protest in London.

 In 2025 NFU held an AgriFutures Diversity Conference at STEAM house in Birmingham to promote inclusivity in agriculture.

+In May 2025, Terry Jones announced he would step down as director general at the end of April 2026, after ten years in the post.
+Sophie Throup took up the role in the following month.

 The archives of the NFU are deposited with the Rural History Centre at Reading University.